birc-hpc/planning/docs/week-2/scripts-and-variables.md

 2 + 2
 ```

 If you expected two plus two to equal four here, that is the confusion I am talking about.
-The variable `x` contains the *string* `2`, and when we get its value, we are just getting text.
+The variable `x` contains the *string* `2`, and when we get its value, we are just getting the text.

 There are ways to evaluate expressions, but they are a topic for another note.
 For now, just keep in mind that variables generally contain text, and when you extract values, you are doing text substitution.

 There are [a lot of complicated rules](https://www.gnu.org/software/bash/manual/bash.html#Shell-Parameter-Expansion) for modifying how a variable is expanded, but you don't use them often, so don't bother memorising them.
 If you need something, google it, and work it out from there.
 If you try to learn the rules now, chances are that you will never ever need it, so that will be a waste of time.

-However, one you will definitely run into, looks like this: `${var}`.
+However, one you will definitely run into looks like this: `${var}`.

 Here, the variable is in curly brackets.
 The various expansion rules will look like that.
 This one, however, is simple.
-If you put the variable name in curly backets it expands to the same as if you didn't.
+If you put the variable name in curly brackets, it expands to the same as if you didn't.

 ```bash
 ~> var=hello